 Parents in Jeffersonville are often the first to notice something is off, even when they cannot name it.
 The following are some of the signs that may prompt an airway-focused evaluation:

-This list is not exhaustive, and a formal evaluation is always the best way to determine whether an airway-focused treatment approach is appropriate.
+This list is not exhaustive, and a formal evaluation is always the best way to determine whether an airway orthodontics approach is appropriate for your child in Jeffersonville or the surrounding southern Indiana area.

 Dr. McCullum draws from a range of appliances and techniques when developing an airway-centered treatment plan.
-The right choice depends on the patient’s age, the nature of the concern, and what growth stage they are in.
-For many children, the most impactful time to act is during the mixed dentition phase, before the mid-palatal suture fuses and expansion becomes more difficult.
+The right choice depends on the patient’s age, the nature of the concern, and their current growth stage.
+For many children, the most impactful time to act is during the mixed dentition phase, before the mid-palatal suture fuses.

 If you have questions about your child's breathing, jaw development, or sleep habits, an airway-focused evaluation is an excellent first step.
 Dr. McCullum welcomes patients of all ages at McCullum Orthodontics and is committed to providing thorough, honest guidance.
 Contact our office today to schedule a consultation and find out whether airway-focused orthodontics is right for your family.